 How can I address the State Board of Education?

 Members of the public are welcome to speak before the State Board of Education during the scheduled public comment periods at every regular board meeting.
-Alternatively, if in-person attendance is not feasible, the public is welcome to submit written comments (firstname.lastname@example.org) to be distributed to each board member or, by request, have their comments read into the record during the public comment period.
+Alternatively, if in-person attendance is not feasible, the public is welcome to submit written comments (firstname.lastname@example.org) to be distributed to each board member.
 State board meetings are always the second Wednesday and Thursday of the month, unless otherwise noted.
 View the full schedule of meetings or view current and past meeting agendas.

 How does public comment work?